CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 8. Close Microsoft Edge.

 ### Task 2: Configure conditional access with MFA

+In this task, you configure a conditional access policy to require multi-factor authentication (MFA) for accessing Office 365 apps.
+You create a new policy in the Microsoft Entra admin center, specify the user or group it applies to, and enforce MFA as part of the access controls.

 1. On the taskbar select **Microsoft Edge**, in the address bar type **https://entra.microsoft.com**, and then press **Enter**.